chapvic/is_reboot_needed/README.md

     -n      Suppress logo.
     -q      Suppress all messages.
     -r      Automatic reboot if needed with no messages.
+    -i      reboot if notification is active (Windows 10).
 ```

 Warning: If you're use `-r` option and `is reboot needed` is `TRUE`, then system will be restarted immediately.
+Option `-i` makes reboot when process `MusNotifyIcon.exe` is active only (for Windows 10)

 ### Compile with GCC
 ```